 Another outcome of the workshops included assessing “Future Management Approaches.”
-The strongest and broadest support was for “All three municipalities and its Parroquias- parishes (sub-regions) should conserve the (wetlands) area.”
+The strongest and broadest support was that “All three municipalities and its Parroquias- parishes (sub-regions) should conserve the (wetlands) area.”
 The least support was for “The Ministerio de Ambiente (National Environment Ministry) to be responsible for the (wetlands) area.”
 Local communities were ready to step up to collaboratively work together to manage and protect this critical natural resource (F, I & L).

-The final outcomes from the workshops included conducting an assessing of the leadership approach that UTPL had adopted over five years ago when they initiated this effort (H).
+The final outcomes from the workshops included conducting an assessment of the leadership approach that UTPL had adopted over five years ago when they initiated this effort (H).
 Three of the 12 Guiding Principles were assessed by all participants.
 These were: Principle B: Build Social Capital and Collaborative Partnerships; Principle E: Promote Research and Information Development; and Principle J: Enable and Support Participatory Decision-Making Processes.
 All participants rated the five key characteristics associated with each of these three principles on a scale from -3 (“least important”) to +3 (“most important”).
 Although there were a few negative rankings, the preponderance of rankings was positive with an average ranking for each of these three Principles of +2.47 or higher.
 It was clear that the approach stewarded by UTPL resonated with nearly all stakeholders and was instrumental with growing trust, knowledge, understanding, and support for moving together to conserve this wetland region through a collaborative approach (B, E, & J).

 Figure 6.5: Local community members placing priority dots on a generated list of concerns and/or problems that needed to be addressed with conserving and managing this critical wetlands region.
-Location of workshops: Yacuambi and Zamora Chinchipe, Ecuador Credit: J. Gruber
+Location of workshops: Yacuambi and Zamora Chinchipe, Ecuador.
+Photo Credit: J. Gruber